StorXNetwork/storx-contracts/StakingReadme.md

 ## Contract Testing

-A dedicated test suite has been created for testing of staking, Keeping in mine the time-dependent functionality nature of the contract, the block timestamp has been altered to test contract in various points in time.
+A dedicated test suite has been created for testing of staking, keeping in mine the time-dependent functionality nature of the contract, the block timestamp has been altered to test contract in various points in time.

 Command to run the test suite: